rwxrob/boost/README.md

 1. Why not just use Vim plugins with VSCode?
 1. What about WSL2 on Windows?

-## Day 5, Learn to Use Containers
+## Day 5, Learn About Containers and Get Docker

 1. What's a Container and Why Should You Care?
+   1. The Difference Between "Container" and "Image"?
+   1. Kubernetes is the New Operating System
+   1. Containers are the New Programs
 1. Install Docker
    1. Install Docker on Windows
+      1. Why do I still need WSL2?
    1. Install Docker on a Mac
    1. Install Docker on Linux

-1. The Difference Between "Container" and "Image"?
-1. Kubernetes is the New Operating System
-1. Containers are the New Programs
+## Day 6, Run Linux Inside a Container

 1. Run Your First Linux Container
-   1. `docker run -it ubuntu`
+   1. `docker run -it --rm ubuntu`
 1. Linux Distro Matters Less in Container World
 1. Use Docker Basic Commands
    1. Use Docker Pull